chef/mixlib-config/README.md

   end
 ```

-With this definition everytime the `apple` is called within the config file it
+With this definition every time the `apple` is called within the config file it
 will create a new item that can be configured with a block like so:

 ```ruby